Joint Regeneration Q & A

 Stem cells can self-replicate and produce new cells that develop into different types of tissues.
 Adult stem cells continuously regenerate tissues whenever needed to restore damaged tissues.
 Stem cells also produce growth factors, which enhance cell growth and accelerate healing.

-Mesenchymal stem cells (MSCs) are a type of adult stem cell that can be extracted from a patient’s own fat or bone marrow, then used in a stem cell injection that targets degenerated cartilage.
+Mesenchymal stem cells (MSCs) are a type of adult stem cell that can be extracted from the umbilical cord of a healthy baby and mom, then used in a stem cell injection that targets degenerated cartilage

 Stem cell injections work in a similar manner to some types of surgery.
 For example, surgeons may drill small holes into bone beneath damaged cartilage, or simply abrade the bone.
 Both procedures stimulate the healing process, which in turn produces new cartilage.